 Having a good credit score is important for many reasons – but mainly because of how much your credit score affects your overall financial well-being.
-Put simply, having a good credit score just makes life easier!
+Putting it simply, having a good credit score just makes life easier!
 It can help you:

 There are two different credit bureaus in Canada that calculate credit scores: Equifax and TransUnion.
 A credit score is calculated by weighing various factors on a person’s credit file.
-We provide the ERS 2.0 credit score – a popular and legitimate score calculated by Equifax – that’s used by many banks and lenders to evaluate creditworthiness.
+Borrowell provides the ERS 2.0 credit score – a popular and legitimate score calculated by Equifax – that’s used by many banks and lenders to evaluate creditworthiness.

 Credit bureaus use the following factors in credit score calculation:

-While some of these factors carry more weight than others, all of the above are important to a healthy credit score.
+While some of these factors carry more weight than others, all of the above are important to a healthy and good credit score.